Send a document in Pages on Mac

 You can restrict access to a copy by adding a password to it.
 To prevent anyone else from modifying the copy, you can lock the document.

-Select a format, then specify settings:
+Select a format for the copy, then specify settings:

 Word: If the file needs to be compatible with an older version of Microsoft Word (1997-2004), click Advanced Options, then choose .doc from the pop-up menu.
 Click the disclosure triangle next to Advanced Options and choose a format.